 In this post, we are going to start off by discussing a rumor floating around about free vin checks or Carfax reports on Reddit and other popular forums.
 We are also going to address some of the common questions AND misconceptions about vehicle history reports as a whole and get you prepared for buying/shopping USED CARS.

-Free Vin Check Hack On Reddit (Explained)
+Free Vin Check Hack (First Method)

 Free "Vehicle History" Check

 The topic of getting a free vehicle history check on Reddit and YouTube wasn’t so much about free Carfax reports or Autocheck reports, it was about a website that created a free tool for vehicle history checks (Linked above).
 Obviously, I had to try this out because I am either going to send you there or let you know you would be wasting your time.

 Like anything in automotive it’s not a yes or no, it’s a matter of percentages.
 My estimation is that Vehicle History (The Website) is 30% going to help you and 70% too little information, and in the end, you will still need to pay for a full report anyway (Or You Should!).
 I ran two cars and got identical results that provided:

 Vehicle history Did not provide

 - When the vehicle had been purchased/sold